notAI-tech/Datasets/En-Te_Transliteration/README.md

 2. [ni_bondha_comments](https://github.com/notAI-tech/Datasets/edit/master/En-Te_Transliteration/README.md):
   contains * word en-te pairs.
 The english versions of telugu words are obtained from the subreddit [r/Ni_Bondha](https://www.reddit.com/r/Ni_Bondha/).
-  The corresponding telugu words are obtained by ranking transliterations of the subreddit comments from various modules and commercial APIs, using a [flair](https://github.com/zalandoresearch/flair) based character lm trained on Telugu text.
+  The corresponding telugu words are obtained by ranking transliterations of the subreddit comments from multiple models and APIs, using a [flair](https://github.com/zalandoresearch/flair) based character lm trained on Telugu text.